StrangeBeeCorp/docs/docs/thehive/administration/organizations/link-an-organization.md

-# How to Link or Unlink an Organization
+# How to Link an Organization

-This topic provides step-by-step instructions for linking or unlinking an [organization](about-organizations.md) to another in TheHive.
+This topic provides step-by-step instructions for linking an [organization](about-organizations.md) to another in TheHive.

 By default, organizations in TheHive are not linked.
 Each organization operates independently and cannot access others on the instance.